Register for LlamaParse vs. LLMs: Live OCR Battleground on 3/26

 I Insertion Extra character added "text" "texxt" Extra 'x' inserted

-CER can be expressed as either a percentage (5.2%) or decimal (0.052), with lower values indicating better performance.
-A CER of 0% represents perfect character-level accuracy, while higher percentages indicate increasing error rates.
+CER can be expressed as either a percentage (5.2%) or decimal (0.052).
+Lower values mean better performance.
+A CER of 0% represents perfect character-level accuracy, while higher percentages mean more errors.

 Where CER Measures Text Recognition Performance

-CER serves as a critical evaluation metric across multiple domains where text recognition accuracy directly impacts system performance and user experience.
+CER is a critical evaluation metric across multiple domains where text recognition accuracy directly impacts system performance and user experience.

 Primary applications include:

-Automatic Speech Recognition (ASR): Evaluating how accurately speech-to-text systems convert spoken words into written text, particularly important for voice assistants and transcription services
+Automatic Speech Recognition (ASR): Evaluating how accurately speech-to-text systems convert spoken words into written text, particularly important for voice assistants and transcription services.
+Note that WER (Word Error Rate) is typically preferred for English ASR, while CER dominates for languages without clear word boundaries like Mandarin or Japanese.

 Optical Character Recognition (OCR): Measuring accuracy when converting scanned documents, images, or PDFs into editable text formats